cmusatyalab/openface/docs/index.md

 We do not support the use of this project in applications that violate privacy and security.
-We are using this to help cognitively impaired users to sense and understand the world around them.
+We are using this to help cognitively impaired users sense and understand the world around them.

 ---